 Please reach John Liptak at jjliptak1@verizon.net if you cannot find an answer to your question.

 To help people who are sad, anxious, and stressed, psychologists have gained a better understanding of well-being and have developed effective treatments for many psychological problems.
 The problem with this approach is that it primarily focuses on the negative aspects of health and well-being.
 This approach attempts to “cure” or “fix” people rather than focusing on enhancing the positives in life.
 On the other hand, positive psychology practitioners focus on helping people discover and explore their strengths, potentials, and talents to engender hope and joy and promote positive functioning.
-This therapeutic approach, Hope-Based Problem Mitigation, is centered on the principles of three models promoting positive functioning: Carl Jung’s Model of Psychological Growth, Abraham Maslow’s Hierarchy of Needs Model, and Scallon & Liptak’s Hierarchy of Hope Model.
+This therapeutic approach, Scallon & Liptak's Hierarchy of Hope, is centered on the principles of three models promoting positive functioning: Carl Jung’s Model of Psychological Growth, Abraham Maslow’s Hierarchy of Needs Model, and the field of Positive Psychology.

 The Hierarchy of Hope (HOH) is a model for helping you use cognitive flexibility to create a new purpose in your life after you experience significant changes.
 These changes are pivotal events or turning points.
 When your life moves in a new direction, it may be due to external, global events or internal changes you actively make.
 The Hierarchy of Hope demonstrates how to use cognitive flexibility to identify ways to use your turning points as catalysts to create new meaning in your life while successfully meeting your needs.
 The HOH flips Maslow’s Hierarchy of Needs order and allows clients to focus on the top of Maslow’s original hierarchy with self-actualization and meaning.